Business & Commercial Litigation

 - Successfully litigated and obtained summary judgment in favor of international sports equipment manufacturer in a federal court lawsuit involving allegations that it breached a contract and was liable for seven figures in damages.

-- Litigated numerous commercial transportation lawsuits, including handling all aspects of discovery, mediation, trial, and appeal in both personal injury and wrongful death claims.
+- Litigated numerous commercial transportation lawsuits, including personal injury and wrongful death claims.

 - Obtained summary judgment in national client’s favor in federal court class action involving allegations that the client’s employment practices violated various provisions of the Fair Credit Reporting Act.